roman-milk/roman-milk.github.io/human-android.md

  "Thank you master," they replied in unison.

  From the grateful smiles on their faces, he knew it was going to be an interesting night.
 He didn't think this is what the coach meant, by having an early night.
-Report_Story #1